koreachain/typosquatting-browser-extension/README.md

 ### Firefox

 1. Download this repository as a ZIP file and unpack it
+2. Rename `src/manifest.json` to `src/manifest.chrome.json`
+3. Rename `src/manifest.firefox.json` to `src/manifest.json`
-2. Go to `about:debugging#/runtime/this-firefox`
+4. Go to `about:debugging#/runtime/this-firefox`
-3. Click "Load Temporary Add-on"
+5. Click "Load Temporary Add-on"
-4. Select any file in the unpacked src/ directory
+6. Select any file in the unpacked src/ directory

 ## 🔒 Privacy